-The best strawberries are the ones you pick yourself or buy from your local strawberry farm.
+The best strawberries are the ones you pick yourself or buy from our strawberry farm.
 These berries will be the freshest you can get, with little or no handling and travel.
 Nothing beats the flavor and fragrance of fresh-picked strawberries!
-Also watch for locally-grown strawberries in your neighborhood supermarket during the harvest season.

 Pick by pinching the stem of the berry between your thumb and forefinger.
 This will prevent damage to both the fruit and the strawberry plant.
 Leaving the caps on helps your strawberries last longer.
 When selecting berries look for the ones that are plump, firm, and well colored.
-These are the best for all your needs--freezing, preserving, or eating just the way they are.
+A tip to remember: THE REDDER THE BETTER.
+These are the best berries for all your needs--freezing, preserving, or eating just the way they are.

 Strawberries are best when prepared and eaten in the same day, but if you must keep them longer, store them in your refrigerator.
 Arrange the berries in a shallow container, separating out any damaged berries.
 Cover them loosely, and keep at 35 degrees for best results.
 Do not remove the caps or wash the berries until you are ready to use them.
 When caps are removed before use, the berries lose some of their moisture.
 Washing early tends to bruise them and the berries lose their freshness.

 When preparing (for whatever use), place the berries in a STRAINER and rinse with cool water.
 To remove the caps, give the caps a gentle twist or use the point of a sharp knife, trying not to remove any of the berry.
 The tip of an ordinary vegetable peeler makes a good tool for capping berries.

 Whole berries: Place one layer of clean, capped berries on a cookie sheet and freeze until firm.
 Remove from cookie sheet and package in freezer bags.